-- Are doorways, hallways and rooms accommodating to wheelchairs and walkers?
+- Are doorways, hallways and rooms built to accommodate wheelchairs and walkers?

-- Are elevators available for those unable to use stairways and handrails to aid in walking?
+- Are elevators available for those unable to use stairways?

-- Are floors of a non-skid material and carpets conducive for safe walking?
+- Are floors made of a non-skid material, and carpets conducive to safe walking?

 - Does the residence have good lighting, sprinklers and clearly marked exits?